xyresh/g29shiftpico/README.md

 |  VCC/VBUS | 7       |
 | 34/GP28   | 8       |

-please note that it may not index the gears correctly for your specific shifter, if so calibrate your X,Y values using the serial monitor using the arduino IDE.
+please note that it may not index the gears correctly for your specific shifter, if so calibrate your X,Y values using the serial monitor in the arduino IDE.